nbeney/scratch-tool/README.md

 3. Extracts all asset references (costumes and sounds) from the JSON
 4. Downloads each unique asset from Scratch's CDN
 5. Packages everything into a `.sb3` ZIP archive

+The tool uses Pydantic models for robust validation of all API responses and project structures, ensuring type safety and data integrity throughout the download process.